Swimming Efficiently by Wrapping: Results and Discussion

 All the motion is driven by the rotation of the flagellum.
 Therefore, we start looking at its angular velocity, $\omega_z$, see Fig.\ \ref{fig:speed_omega_extended_wrapped}a.
 In bulk the flagellum rotates two times faster in the extended mode than in the wrapped mode.
 The slower rotation can be explained by the additional drag experienced by the flagellum in the wrapped mode, which is caused by the proximity of the flagellum to the bacterium body.
 Both modes reduce their angular velocities as $r_0$ decreases due to the additional hydrodynamic drag generated by the pipe walls.
 However, the decrease is proportionally less important in the wrapped mode as its initial drag was larger.
-Thus, the ratio between the angular frequencies of the two modes falls from a factor 2.0 in bulk to a factor 1.6 in the smallest pipe considered.
+Thus, the ratio between the angular frequencies of the two modes falls from a factor $\sim 2$ in bulk to a factor $\sim 1.6$ in the smallest pipe considered.

 Next, we look at the swimming speed along the pipe axis, $u_z$, see Fig.\ \ref{fig:speed_omega_extended_wrapped}b.
 We observe that in bulk the wrapped mode swims about twice slower than the extended mode.
-This result is consistent with experimental observations \cite{Kuehn2017, Tian2022, Grognot2021, Thormann2022}.
+This result is consistent with experimental observations (\cite{Kuehn2017, Tian2022, Grognot2021, Thormann2022}).
 The slower swimming speed in the wrapped mode is a consequence of the slower rotation of its flagellum.
 Under confinement the swimming speed, $u_z$, decreases for the extended mode as the pipe radius is decreased.
 Again, the additional hydrodynamic drag generated by the pipe walls is responsible for this effect.
 In contrast, the wrapped mode exhibits a non-monotonic trend in its swimming speed.
 As the pipe radius is decreased the bacterium swims faster up to the point where the ratio between the pipe radius and the flagellum amplitude is $r_0 / \alpha \approx 1.5$.
 Beyond that point the swimming speed decreases with $r_0$.
+The striking difference between both swimmer modes is also shown in the inset of Fig.\ \ref{fig:speed_omega_extended_wrapped}a, which shows the swimming velocity versus the flagellum angular velocity for all pipe radius.
+Because the Stokes equations are linear the linear and angular velocity are proportional when keeping all geometric parameters constant.
+However, changing the pipe radius affects the proportionality constant dramatically for the wrapped mode and only weakly for the extended mode.
+A resolution study shows that these results are maintained after increasing the resolution of our discretization by a factor 4 and 16, see Appendix \ref{sec:resolution_study} and Fig.\ \ref{fig:resolution}.